Writing is akin to being naked in the street, baring yourself to the world.

 But as writers, we do put these notions into words.
 That is what we do.

 Transferring these deeply hidden abstractions, ideas and feelings onto the pages of a book.

 Often fictitious thoughts, but even then, they are based on our experiences, beliefs, fantasies, superstitions and moralities.

 I know in my own writing I have touched on ideas that have no connection at all with my life, but in truth, they are all connected to my imagination, dreams, wishes, regrets, hopes and my own experiences of love and hate, life and death, happiness and misery.

 Whether categorised as thoughts, emotions, feelings or the mind’s eye, they are all abstract and deeply seated in our consciousness.

-While we are not dropping our drawers and parading ourselves through the streets in Lady Godiva fashion, it is true that we bare ourselves and are open to criticism, rejection and ridicule.
+While we are not dropping our drawers and parading ourselves through the streets in Lady Godiva fashion, it is true that we bare ourselves and our souls and are open to criticism, rejection and ridicule.
+And we accept that.

 But because we are writers that’s what we do, and want to do.